Can the Philadelphia Phillies regroup? Or is this as good as it gets?

 The Mets, like the Phillies, are an up-and-down team.
 They stand at 9-11 after their four-game home split with the Washington Nationals.

 New York has suffered some extraordinary meltdowns after coughing up ninth-inning leads with literally one strike remaining before a victory.
 They were beaten by double-digit runs the next game each time.

 The Mets have played a full third of their 60-game season.

 Both the Phillies and Mets have shown an absence of character.

-The Phillies lost their recent series to the Baltimore Orioles and bettors have to decide if these games are an omen to the rest of the season.
+The Phillies lost their recent series to the Baltimore Orioles, and bettors have to decide if these games are an omen for the rest of the season.

 Phillies’ woes on offense

 Philadelphia has wasted some excellent hitting by Bryce Harper, J.T.
-Realmuto, and Didi Gregorious.
-It has also wasted good starting pitching from Aaron Nola, Zack Wheeler, and Zach Eflin on their recent homestand.
+Realmuto and Didi Gregorious.
+They have also wasted good starting pitching from Aaron Nola, Zack Wheeler and Zach Eflin on their recent homestand.

 The 10-9 loss they suffered Tuesday to the Baltimore Orioles was their most disheartening of the season.
 Homers by Harper and Jean Segura had given them a 6-5 lead entering the ninth.